 The Princeton Energy and Climate Scholars (PECS) program, administered by the High Meadows Environmental Institute (HMEI), brings together a select interdisciplinary group of Princeton Ph.D. students with research expertise ranging from climate science and energy policy to environmental humanities.

 PECS enhances the research experience of Princeton’s graduate students by encouraging them to transcend the boundaries of their fields and by fostering a sense of common intellectual adventure.
-Drawing from a broad range of disciplines, PECS students and members of the Faculty Board thoughtfully approach multifaceted energy challenges of the 21st century.
+Drawing from a broad range of disciplines, PECS students and members of the Faculty Board thoughtfully approach multifaceted energy and climate challenges of the 21st century.

 The PECS student body includes 15-20 Ph.D. students.
 An individual’s membership is for a maximum of two-years.
 Each year, the turnover includes about half of the group to ensure continuity among group members.

 The PECS Faculty Board comprises 10 to 15 faculty members.
 In addition to interactions and group activities, members of the Faculty Board serve as sponsors of the group and provide guidance and advice to the group when needed.